folio-org/folio-keycloak/docs/keycloak-upgrade.md

 Start this step only after the released plugin version is committed to the upgrade pull request.

-Open the **Actions** tab, select **Verify Keycloak Upgrade Candidate**, press **Run workflow**, and choose the upgrade pull request branch in **Use workflow from**.
+Open the **Actions** tab, select **Verify Keycloak Upgrade Candidate**, press **Run workflow**, and choose the upgrade pull request branch.
 The checklist comment on the pull request carries the same instructions.

 When the run finishes:

 - All dependent-module jobs must pass.
 - Read the **Keycloak Upgrade Candidate** comment.
-The digest it reports is the reference to use for manual testing.
+The tag it reports is the reference to use for manual testing.
 Do not substitute `latest`, and do not rebuild the image through `do-docker.yml`.
 - Check whether a newer `keycloak-admin-client` release exists for this Keycloak major version on [Maven Central](https://mvnrepository.com/artifact/org.keycloak/keycloak-admin-client), and